 If those walls could talk…

 Woolton Cinema (also known as Woolton Picture House) has held a place in the people of Liverpool’s hearts since 1927.
 Not far off the incredible century but doesn’t look a day over 21 if you ask us.
 It is the only remaining single-screen cinema in the city, and is popular with cinema enthusiasts because of its old-fashioned atmosphere.
 The music of Mantovani plays before the main programme and in the traditional halfway interval, during which ice cream can be bought from usherettes.
 A simple yet beautiful part that adds to the experience of the cinema.
 Over the years the facade has changed but the offering hasn’t and this is part of why it is still here to do this day.
 Back in the heyday of the independent cinema, Merseyside could boast more than 100, in every suburb and on neighbourhood street corners but now there are sadly just a couple.
-The Plaza is wonderful if you haven’t been before.
+The Plaza in Waterloo is wonderful if you haven’t been before.

 The Woolton Picture House was designed by L. A. G. Prichard, a well established architect and a member of the Royal Institute of British Architects.
 The Cinema was built for Alfred Adams, who formed the Woolton Picture House Co.
 Ltd. to operate the cinema.
 The Auditorium originally held a seating capacity of over 800, composing of several rows of wooden benches.
 Although during the 30’s the screen was brought forward to accommodate larger speakers for an enhanced cinematic experience.
 Remaining open throughout the war years, surviving the bombing raids of WW2, the cinema provided the local community with a vital window to the front line, courtesy of Pathe Newsreel.
 The cinema acquired a new owner in 1954 and was handed to Robert Godfrey of Cheshire Country Cinemas.
 The onset of a fire at the front of the screen drastically altered the cinema, almost destroying the public area of the Auditorium.
 The building survived but remained closed for 3 months during extensive repairs.